Data Logging Service's

 Data loggers (also data logger or data recorder) is an electronic device that records data over time or in relation to location either with a built in instrument or sensor or via external instruments and sensors.
 Increasingly but not entirely, they are based on a digital processor (or computer) .Data loggers address a wide range of applications, both for general- and special-purpose situations.
 Special-purpose data loggers are available for, electrical, temperature and humidity, voltage, thermocouple, and event applications to name just a few.

 Data logging is the process of monitoring various physical conditions and recording them over an extended period of time.
-The collected data is accessed and then observed and analyzed at a later date.
+The collected data is accessed and then observed then analyzed at a later date.
 Data logging is not to be confused with data acquisition.
 While data logging is a type of data acquisition, it uses a lower sampling rate (seconds, minutes, hours, or even days).
 Data-acquisition systems sample data at high speeds (kS/s, MS/s, GS/s) for real-time monitoring and analysis as well as recording.

 Some of the typically monitored physical characteristics include:

-Below is a spread sheet outlining temperatures and humidity inside of a building.
+Spreadsheet report outlining temperatures and humidity inside of a building.
 Blue graph line indicates humidity and black line indicates temperatures in a 24 hour period.
 Yes this building has humidity issues.

 We provide a wide range of data loggers to get the accurate answers when analizing buildings.